The Divisional Senior Vice-President of Resolute Forest is Exercising Options

-This recent transaction decreases Richard Joseph Tremblay’s holding in the company by 14% to a total of $1.11 million.
 In addition to Richard Joseph Tremblay, 7 other RFP executives reported Sell trades in the last month.
+Following Richard Joseph Tremblay’s last RFP Sell transaction on March 04, 2020, the stock climbed by 2.2%.

 See today’s analyst top recommended stocks >>